fribbels/Fribbels-Epic-7-Optimizer/README.md

   - Move the app and screenshots folder to a new file location
 - If you get a error that contains "Current relative path is C:\Windows\system32..."
   - I don't actually know the cause of this one, but one way to fix it is copying the data/tessdata/eng.traineddata/eng.traineddata file into the system32 path that its looking for
-- If a hero is missing from the drop down list, the data is being pulled from Epic7DB API so it may be an issue with that.
-If the hero is available in the Epic7DB API but not in this app, then contact me.
 - If you're having trouble using it on Mac - "The application "FribbelsE7Optimizer" can't be opened":
   - Try unzipping the file using Unarchiver from the app store instead of Archive Utility.
 [Example](https://i.imgur.com/y9uGQcH.png)
   - Try downloading the .dmg file if you were using the zip/app file.
 - If you're having trouble with Bluestacks/unable to resize the screenshots to 1600x900:
   - Windows: See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268).
   - Mac: Resize to 1600x900 through Bluestacks options, then restart Bluestacks, then click the green button to fullscreen Bluestacks.
 After its fullscreened, screenshots will come out as 1600x900.
+- If a hero is missing from the drop down list, the data is being pulled from Epic7DB API so it may be an issue with that.
+If the hero is available in the Epic7DB API but not in this app, then contact me.

 ## Contact me

 Feel free to contact me on discord at fribbels#7526 with questions or comments or ideas.
-If you ran into any issues, please check out the [troubleshooting](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/#troubleshooting) section above.
+If you ran into any issues, please check out the [troubleshooting](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/#troubleshooting) section above first.

 If you want to show support for the optimizer, you can [buy me a coffee](https://www.buymeacoffee.com/fribbels) or come say hi on discord!